rayference/paper-eradiate-v100/README.md

 This repository contains the code and input data required to reproduce the results presented in the paper and demonstrate some features of the Eradiate radiative transfer model.

 > [!IMPORTANT]
 > This code is *not* part of the Eradiate documentation and is consequently not updated upon new Eradiate releases.
-However, changes are that a

 ## Getting started